 - There are very few reasons that qualify to change your court date, and there are no guarantees that your request will be granted.

 - The court can proceed with the hearing, even if you’re not there.

 - You should make every effort to be available on the date scheduled.

 What happens after court?

-- If today's hearing results in the modification of an existing order, it may take several weeks to see the change in your payment amount.
+- If the hearing results in the modification of an existing order, it may take several weeks to see the change in your payment amount.

 - The Family Law Facilitator is an attorney who works for the court and provides limited free legal assistance.
-You may visit the Facilitator's Office on the 1st floor of the Family Law Center or call at (925) 957-7887.
+Live Chat and limited in-person services are available.
+Please visit the webpage of the Family Law Facilitator’s Office for availability and to utilize this service.